 Luke Sanford, Head Coach

-Luke Sanford begins his third season as Indiana Wesleyan University men's soccer coach for the 2017-18 season.
+Luke Sanford begins his fourth season as Indiana Wesleyan University men's soccer coach for the 2018-19 season.

 He has coaching experience in the USL Premier Development League.
 Sanford was a coaching intern with the Charlotte Eagles in 2011 and an assistant coach with Southern WV Kings Warriors in 2012.
 He also coached club soccer with the Charlotte Soccer Academy and Surf Soccer Club.